 I even yelled at a stranger who found me on Facebook and asked to meet for coffee.
 With tears in his eyes, he tried to squeeze the secrets of literacy out of me over my almond latte.
 I hugged him after I yelled at him.
 I hugged all of them—I felt all of their pain.
 I’d become the therapist for parents of kids with dyslexia.
 It helped me get over my embarrassment of sending my child to a private school, but I never got over my guilt for all the other kids left behind—I will never accept that.

 I’m hoping that the final stage of having a child with dyslexia is love.
 I love having a child with dyslexia.
 Now that I’ve done my research and spent time with an entire school full of kids who have dyslexia, I understand how amazing these kids really are.
 They see the world in unique ways.
 They possess vocabulary and concepts beyond their grade levels.
 My son is very good at reading a room, constantly asks me how I’m feeling and can tell when I’m having a hard time.
-He tells me, “When I was a child [he is only 10 now], I was always thinking about five things at once” and “When you give gifts to people you don’t like, it’s called a moral sacrifice, mama.”
+He tells me, “When I was a child [he], I was always thinking about five things at once” and “When you give gifts to people you don’t like, it’s called a moral sacrifice, mama.”
 Recently, he asked me, “What is the difference between destiny and fate?”
 I’ve looked it up many times and I still don’t know for sure.
 His thoughts are as big as his worries, and his words are as big as his dreams.
 Nothing about him is “normal,” and I wouldn’t have it any other way.